swayam-crypto/overthewire-bandit-writeups/level-01/readme.md

-# Bandit Level 0 -> evel 1 Writeup
+## Bandit Level 0 → 1 Writeup

 ## Goal
-The goal of this level is for you to log into the game using SSH.
-The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
-The username is bandit0 and the password is bandit0.
-Once logged in, go to the Level 1 page to find out how to beat Level 1.
+The password for the next level is stored in a file called - located in the home directory

 ## Commands Used
-ssh
+ls , cd , cat , file , du , find

 ## Steps
-- ssh bandit0@bandit.labs.overthewire.org -p 2220
-- password - bandit0
+- as we know In Linux, a file named “-” is tricky because - usually means stdin or an option
+- thats the reason we use full path "cat ./-"

+## Password Found
+ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If